notsonormal/IsThisGeekAlive/Readme.md

 ![Example monitor image](MonitorExampleImage.png)

-The latest installer can be found [here](IsThisGeekAliveMonitor/InnoSetup/Output/IsThisGeekAliveMonitorSetup.exe)
+The latest installer can be found [here](IsThisGeekAliveMonitor/InnoSetup/Output/IsThisGeekAliveMonitorSetup.exe).
+Click the Download button to download the file to your PC.

 ##